Zazie dans le Métro (novel): Plot

 Later, after Mado and Charles agree to get married, Gabriel also invites them, along with Gridoux and Turandot to watch his drag show with Zazie and the Widow Mouaque.
 As they are watching the show along with Laverdure and the tourists, a man identifying himself as "Bertin Poirée" enters Gabriel's apartment.
 He reveals to Marceline that he was also Trouscaillon and that he was also the satyr Zazie brought home earlier in the day.
 He attempts to seduce Marceline, but she flees from the apartment.

 After the show, Charles and Mado drive home, and the tourists are driven back to their hotel by Fédor Balanovitch, while Gabriel, Zazie, Mouaque, Turandot, Gridoux and Laverdure encounter Trouscaillon again and identify him as the satyr from earlier in the morning.
 Trouscaillon is suddenly arrested for impersonating a police officer, breaking the widow's heart as she has fallen in love with him.
 Gabriel invites her to have onion soup with them to feel better.

 While at the restaurant, Zazie falls asleep, and a large brawl erupts between the customers and the restaurant's staff.
-After Gabriel wins the fight, they see a large batallion of soldiers outside the restaurant, led by the satyr.
+After Gabriel wins the fight, they see a large battalion of soldiers outside the restaurant, led by the satyr.
 When the Widow Mouaque exits the restaurant to approach him, she is killed in a hail of bullets.
 The satyr identifies himself now as "Aroun Arachide" and attempts to attack Gabriel and his friends with his soldiers, but they escape through a lift into the subway.
 The elevator operator tells them that the subway is now working again and they can use it to return home, and takes the sleeping Zazie with him, as he also has her suitcase.
 The next day, Jeanne Lalochère is reunited with Zazie at the train station by a man named Marcel.
 Zazie tells her mother that she did not see the subway during her stay in Paris but instead got older.
 Marcel is implied to be Marceline, leaving the question of Gabriel's sexual orientation ambiguous.